JetBrains/intellij-sdk-docs/topics/appendix/resources/explore_api.md

 This provides access to a suite of tools to help you develop, debug, and test IntelliJ Platform plugins.
 One of its most helpful features is the [UI Inspector](internal_ui_inspector.md), which lets you investigate all parts of the UI of every IntelliJ-based IDE by simply clicking on them.
-Equally important is the UI Debugger, which you can find in the <menupath>Tools | Internal Actions</menupath> menu.
+Equally important is the <menupath>Tools | Internal Actions | UI Debugger</menupath> tool.
-It will display all actions that are run by the IDE when you interact with UI elements, for example by clicking a button.
+It will display all actions that are run by the IDE when you interact with UI elements, for example, by clicking a button.

-Finally, internal mode provides the <menupath>View PSI Structure…</menupath> and <menupath>View PSI Structure of Current File…</menupath> actions in the Tools menu, which allow you to analyze the PSI tree.
+Finally, internal mode provides the <menupath>Tools | View PSI Structure…</menupath> and <menupath>Tools | View PSI Structure of Current File…</menupath> actions, which allow you to analyze the [PSI tree](psi.md), please see [documentation](https://www.jetbrains.com/help/idea/psi-viewer.html).
 The [PsiViewer plugin](https://plugins.jetbrains.com/plugin/227-psiviewer) is a separate plugin with similar capabilities for inspecting PSI trees, and it comes with a dedicated tool window that displays information on the fly.
 However, it does not display information about [stubs](stub_indexes.md) or [formatting models](code_formatting.md).